andycranston/minidhcp/README.md

 ## Coding style

-The Python 3 source code for `minidhcp.py` is not very "Pythonic".
+The Python 3 source code `minidhcp.py` is not very "Pythonic".
 Infact there are probably lots of things it is not that it should be.

 ## Credits